forknoteTeam/forknote/README.md

 ### Usage
-1. Download or compile the binaries
+0. Download http://forknote.net/download/ or compile the binaries
+* To use forknotecoin.conf
+1. Create New folder and rename configs
+2. create forknotecoin.conf using the parameters below and save as forknotecoin.conf
-2. Use forknotecoin.conf configuration file.
+3. Use forknotecoin.conf configuration file.
-3. Start the daemon: forknoted --config-file configs/forknotecoin.conf from command line or create .forknoted.bat file
+4. Start the daemon: forknoted --config-file configs/forknotecoin.conf from command line or create .forknoted.bat file
-4. Allow block chain to fully sync and leave open before launch of simplewallet
+5. Allow block chain to fully sync and leave open before launch of simplewallet
-5. Start the simplewallet: simplewallet --config-file configs/forknotecoin.conf from command line or create simplewallet.bat file
+6. Start the simplewallet: simplewallet --config-file configs/forknotecoin.conf from command line or create simplewallet.bat file
-6. Simplewallet options
+7. Simplewallet options
-7. [O]pen existing wallet, [G]enerate new wallet file, [I]mport wallet or [E]xit.
+8. [O]pen existing wallet, [G]enerate new wallet file, [I]mport wallet or [E]xit.
-8. To use [I]mport wallet option you will need to have "Spend secret key" and "View secret key"
+9. To use [I]mport wallet option you will need to have "Spend secret key" and "View secret key"
-9. To transfer coins: use "transfer" command
+10. To transfer coins: use "transfer" command
 * [uint] mixin_count (number of transaction to mix your with from 0-4)
 * [string] address (receiving party wallet address)
 * [double] amount (amount of coins to send)